-The Cuyahoga County town is our fifth safest small town in Ohio.
-Its nearly negligible violent crime and relatively little property crime also secures its place as sixth safest town in the state overall.
-Median income in Olmsted Falls exceeds the state median by about $20,000.
+This Cuyahoga County town is our fifth-safest small town in Ohio.
+Its nearly negligible violent crime and relatively little property crime also secure its place as the sixth safest town in the state overall.
+The median income in Olmsted Falls exceeds the state median by about $20,000.

 - Population: 8,910